 How will my money grow in my tax-deferred account?

-Ok, so you are ready to start contributing to a tax-deferred account.
+Ok, so you are ready to start contributing to a tax-deferred account so you can reduce your taxable income.
 But once you begin contributing to a tax-deferred account, don’t let your money just sit there!
 Start learning how investing works so you can maximize your investments earning potential.

-If you are enrolled in an employer's plan, your company probably works with some type of investment brokerage firm to house their employer-sponsored retirement plan.
+If you partake in an employer's plan, your company probably works with some type of investment brokerage firm to house their employer-sponsored retirement plan.
 You get to decide which investments to buy (usually mutual funds) with your contributions.

 How will tax-deferred contributions affect my paycheck?